On symbol correspondences for quark systems I: Characterizations: Concluding remarks

-However, correspondences for generic quark systems present some new features originated from the degeneracy of representations within both the quantum operator space $\mathcal B(\mathcal H_{p,q})$ and the classical function space $C^\infty_{\mathbb C}(\mathcal E)$.
-Then, the characterization of correspondences for generic quark systems, in the same vein of what is done for pure-quark systems, are given not in terms of characteristic numbers, but in terms of \emph{characteristic matrices}.
-As consequence, there are multiple correspondences linked by a dual relation and, in addition to isometric (\emph{Stratonovich-Weyl}) correspondences, we have the more general definition of \emph{semi-conformal correspondences} as special cases of symbol correspondences, alongside the special cases of mapping-positive and positive-dual correspondences.
+However, correspondences for general quark systems present new features from the degeneracy of representations within both the quantum operator space $\mathcal B(\mathcal H_{(p,q)})$ and the classical function space $C^\infty_{\mathbb C}(\mathcal E)$.
+Then, the characterization of correspondences for general quark systems, particularly mixed-quark systems, are given not in terms of characteristic numbers, but in terms of \emph{characteristic matrices}.
+As consequence, there are multiple correspondences linked by a dual relation and, in addition to isometric (\emph{Stratonovich-Weyl}) correspondences, we have the more general definition of \emph{semi-conformal correspondences} as special cases of symbol correspondences, alongside the special cases of mapping-positive.

-Future work shall be dedicated to the problem of asymptotic behavior of symbol correspondences and verifying the conditions under which the Poisson algebra of a classical system emerges as an asymptotic limit of operator algebras of quantum systems, via twisted products.
-In this respect, the first problem at hand could be how to decompose the Poisson bracket of $\mathbb CP^2$-harmonics, or $\mathcal E$-harmonics, similarly to what has been done in the case of spin systems and spherical harmonics.
+Our subsequent Paper II is dedicated to the problem of asymptotic behavior of symbol correspondences, studying the conditions under which the Poisson algebra of a classical system emerges as an asymptotic limit of operator algebras of quantum systems, via twisted products.
+In addition, while in this Paper I we only dealt with correspondences to classical quark systems defined on symplectic manifolds, in Paper II we shall also address the question of how the various symbol correspondences and their twisted algebras of functions on (co)adjoint orbits can be glued along the Poisson manifold which is the unitary sphere $\mathcal S^7\subset \mathfrak{su}(3)$.